kennykerr/blog/src/rust-getting-started/string-tutorial.md

             &mut buff_len).unwrap();

         // set the vector length
-        buffer.set_len(buff_len as usize + 1);
+        // buff_len now includes the size, which *does not include* the null terminator. buffer.set_len(buff_len as usize + 1);
     }

-    // we can now convert this to a valid Rust string String::from_utf16_lossy(&buffer)
+    // we can now convert this to a valid Rust string
+    // omitting the null terminator
+    String::from_utf16_lossy(&buffer[..buff_len as usize])

 }
 ```

+It's worth calling out how the length parameter works.
+For GetComputerNameW:
+  - On input, it represents the size of the buffer *including the null terminator* in wchar.
+  - If the function returns a buffer overflow, the length parameter returned is how
+    large a buffer it needs *including the null terminator* in wchars.
+  - If the function successfully wrote to the buffer, the length is the number
+    of wchars written *not including the null terminator.*

+[This behavior is documented in the function's documentation](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-getcomputernamew) - when using the Windows API, be careful and check what the function expectes with respect to null terminators.

-This works, but we can do better.
+Regardless, this does work, but we can do better.
 Computer names can only be up to `MAX_COMPUTERNAME_LENGTH` which is a meager 16 characters.
 We can avoid
 a heap allocation here and just use arrays, since we know our buffer
 length at compile time.